jessebraham/omnibus/README.md

 ## Production

 In order to run the application in production mode, a handful more environment variables are required.
-It's recommended that an `.env` file is created in the project root directory containing the values for these variables:
+An `.env` file can be created in the project root directory containing the values, and the environment variables can then be set by running `source .env` in a terminal.

 ```bash
 # Set the API key and user ID for goodreads.